cwang360/multicore-cache/README.md

 - Each cache block has corresponding entry in directory.
 Entry is num_cores + 1 bits wide, with one bit corresponding to whether the block is valid in each core, and one bit for whether the block is exclusive to that core.
 ### Considerations:
 - LRU replacement policy used.
-- Need to keep track of data as well (done)
-- How to model bus and bus control
-    - arbiter
-        - one core per clock cycle?
-        - smarter arbiter to take requesting core when no other cores are requesting?
-- trace file format? line by line wouldn't take into account simultaneous access
-    - a separate trace for each core?
-    - time, access type, address

 - Currently supports byte-sized read and writes.
 Default value (if not written to before) is 0.
+- TODO:
+    - Fix writeback and AMAT stats for cache
-- Deal with bus widths smaller than line size
+    - Deal with bus widths smaller than line size (for calculating access times)
     - Generate memory traces with Intel's [Pin](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html) tool
+    - Potentially model caches/memory as threads running concurrently.
+Will need arbiter or some kind of control for synchronizing bus usage.
 ## Compile and run simulation
-To compile, run `make`.
+To compile/link, run `make`.
 To run, using a single trace file for all cores:
 ```
 $ ./simulator <config> -s <trace file>